No Fees Unless We Win (206) 919-3215

 Police finding the perpetrator is the best-case scenario, but it is not always what happens.
 If the driver that caused your property damage or personal injury is not taken into custody, you may still be able to obtain financial compensation for your losses.
 You will seek benefits from your insurance provider, rather than that of the at-fault driver.

 If your plan includes uninsured or underinsured motorist insurance, this type of coverage will pay for your hit-and-run accident damages, as if the driver was in custody but does not have adequate insurance.
-A lawyer can help you choose the right course of action during your pursuit of justice and compensation after a hit-and-run in Washington State.
+A Seattle car accident lawyer can help you choose the right course of action during your pursuit of justice and compensation after a hit-and-run in Washington State.